• English

 The Police Museum

-Although many people think that the police system in Egypt was established by Mohamed Ali at the beginning of the 19th century (when he massacred the Mamluks, took control of the whole country, and founded modern Egypt) history proves that Egyptian police existed for many many centuries before Mohamed Ali.
+Although many people think that Mohamed Ali established the police system in Egypt at the beginning of the 19th century (when he massacred the Mamluks, took control of the whole country, and founded modern Egypt), history proves that Egyptian police existed for many centuries before Mohamed Ali.

 Application of the Law in Ancient Egypt

-Any society has regulations that its members agree to follow in order to coexist.
-Every culture has had some type of law that states that having a good relationship with your own family, town, or group surpasses satisfying individual needs, and if someone acts on these wants at the cost of others, they will face consequences.
-In old Egypt, the principal power that regulated conduct was the most important value of the whole culture: ma'at (harmony and equilibrium).
-Ma'at symbolized as a goddess, was present since the creation of the universe and was the component that allowed everything to work as intended in agreement with the divine plan.
-The ancient Egyptians thought that, if one abided by this principle, they would have a peaceful life and, additionally, be assured of entering paradise in the afterlife.
+Any society has regulations that its members agree to follow to coexist.
+Every culture has had some law that states that having a good relationship with your family, town, or group surpasses satisfying individual needs.
+If someone acts on these wants at the cost of others, they will face the consequences.
+In old Egypt, the principal power that regulated conduct was the most critical value of the whole culture: ma'at (harmony and equilibrium).
+Ma'at, symbolized as a goddess, was present since the creation of the universe and was the component that allowed everything to work as intended in agreement with the divine plan.
+The ancient Egyptians thought that if one abided by this principle, they would have a peaceful life and be assured of entering paradise in the afterlife.

-As is typical of human nature, there were many cases where someone would prioritize their own desires above those of others, so the Egyptians created more precise laws than simply encouraging people to be moderate and considerate.
-Enforcement of these regulations was impossible, so they created the role of the policeman in order to make sure they were followed.
+As is typical of human nature, there were many cases where someone would prioritize their desires above those of others.
+Hence, the Egyptians created more precise laws than simply encouraging people to be moderate and considerate.
+Enforcement of these regulations was impossible, so they created the policeman's role to ensure they were followed.

-Eventually, the position of the Head of the Police became one of the most important positions in ancient Egypt and he was always chosen with special care by only the king himself.
+Eventually, the Head of the Police became one of the most critical positions in ancient Egypt, and he was always chosen with special care by only the king himself.

 Responsibilities Of The Ancient Egyptian Police

-Among the most important tasks that were added to the missions of the ancient Egyptian police was to protect the tombs and burial places of the royal family and the king.
-Ironically, this was the same mission that the Egyptian antiquity's policies do today but of course with different tools and methods.
-Among the most important achievements of the police of ancient Egypt that was recorded in history was during the New Kingdom when the head of the police who was called “Semho” was able to protect King Tutankhamun against a conspiracy to assassinate him in the first age of his reign.
+Among the most critical tasks that were added to the missions of the ancient Egyptian police was to protect the tombs and burial places of the royal family and the king.
+Ironically, this was the same mission that the Egyptian antiquity's policies do today, but, of course, with different tools and methods.
+Among the most significant achievements of the police of ancient Egypt that was recorded in history was during the New Kingdom when the head of the police, called "Semho," was able to protect King Tutankhamun against a conspiracy to assassinate him in the first age of his reign.

-The relationship between the Egyptian police and the Egyptian people was always friendly as the people knew that the policemen are assigned to protect them and their belongings.
-This idea was clearly described in the ancient Egyptian manuscript when a letter that a father has sent to his son during the period of the New Kingdom was recently found.
-The father advised his son to “have the policemen in his street as his best friend, don’t make him angry, give him some of the goods you have when there is a celebration or a holiday, and always ask him to pray with you.”
+The relationship between the Egyptian police and the Egyptian people was always friendly, as the people knew the police officers were assigned to protect them and their belongings.
+This idea was clearly described in the ancient Egyptian manuscript when a letter that a father had sent to his son during the period of the New Kingdom was recently found.
+The father advised his son to "have the policemen in his street as his best friend, don't make him angry, give him some of the goods you have when there is a celebration or a holiday, and always ask him to pray with you."

 The Egyptian Police During The Greco-roman and Ptolemaic Period

-Despite the good and friendly relations of ancient times, relations with the police became worse during the Ptolemaic period.
-The policemen that were always chosen from the Egyptians became the Greeks and the Egyptians regarded them as foreigners whose real aim was to collect as much money as possible.
-However, circumstances changed at the end of the Ptolemaic period in Egypt as the Ptolemies and then the Romans assigned some Egyptians as policemen and this helped the police system to function in a better way in general, although the leadership of the police remained under the Roman authorities.
+Despite the excellent and friendly relations of ancient times, relations with the police worsened during the Ptolemaic period.
+The police officers that the Egyptians always chose became the Greeks, and the Egyptians regarded them as foreigners whose aim was to collect as much money as possible.
+However, circumstances changed at the end of the Ptolemaic period in Egypt as the Ptolemies.
+Then, the Romans assigned some Egyptians as policemen, and this helped the police system to function in a better way in general.
+However, the leadership of the police remained under the Roman authorities.

 The Egyptian Police During The Islamic Period

-When the Moslems entered Egypt in 641 A.D., Egypt witnessed a radical change in the notion of the police system.
-The Arabs had their own vision concerning the work of the police that appeared with the name “the night watchers” during the reign of Omar Ibn El Khattab, one of the first caliphs that came to rule over the Arab world after the death of the prophet Mohamed.
+When the Muslims entered Egypt in 641 A.D., Egypt witnessed a radical change in the notion of the police system.
+The Arabs had their vision concerning the work of the police, which appeared with the name "the night watchers" during the reign of Omar Ibn El Khattab, one of the first caliphs who came to rule over the Arab world after the prophet Mohammed's death.

-The police system has not changed a lot during the subsequent periods of the Islamic period in Egypt, except when the police were divided into two categories, one to protect the people of Cairo and the other to protect the people of Al Fustat, during the reign of the Fatimids in Egypt.
-This system remained as it is until the Ottomans took control of Egypt in 1516 when a general state of lawlessness spread all over Egypt, especially with the quarrels and clashes taking place between the Ottomans from one side and the rest of the Mamluks from the other side.
-This conflict between these two powers was the main reason that allowed the French invasion of Napoleon Bonaparte to enter Egypt easily and this state of lawlessness never disappeared until Mohamed Ali came to rule over Egypt in 1805.
+The police system did not change a lot during the subsequent periods of the Islamic period in Egypt, except when the police were divided into two categories, one to protect the people of Cairo and the other to protect the people of Al Fustat, during the reign of the Fatimids in Egypt.
+This system remained as it was until the Ottomans took control of Egypt in 1516, when a general state of lawlessness spread all over Egypt, especially with the quarrels and clashes taking place between the Ottomans from one side and the rest of the Mamluks from the other side.
+This conflict between these two powers was the main reason that allowed the French invasion of Napoleon Bonaparte to enter Egypt quickly, and this state of lawlessness never disappeared until Mohamed Ali came to rule over Egypt in 1805.

 The Egyptian Police During The Reign Of Mohamed Ali

-Mohamed Ali started to regulate the work of the police system in Egypt and the tasks of the police during his reign became even more and it began to take the form of the modern police we know today.
+Mohamed Ali started to regulate the work of the police system in Egypt, and the tasks of the police during his reign became even more, and it began to take the form of the modern police we know today.
 In addition to protecting public buildings and associations, new departments and missions were added to the police system.
-This included the customs police and the secret police whose missions were to disguise in the clothes of street vendors, monitor the movements of the wealthy men who oppose the government of Mohamed Ali and his royal family, and send reports to the higher authorities of the government.
+This included the customs police and the secret police, whose missions were to disguise in the clothes of street vendors, monitor the movements of the wealthy men who opposed the government of Mohamed Ali and his royal family, and send reports to the higher authorities of the government.

-The first decree to be taken to prevent the policemen from using violence against the people of Egypt was in 1858.
+The first decree to prevent police officers from using violence against the people of Egypt was in 1858.
 When Khedive Ismail came to power in 1863, he called two Italian officers and made them form the police system.
-This was the first time ever the word “police” appear in Egypt.
-This word is actually Latin and it has got some Greek origins it means civilization and urbanization and a city can never be civilized without its inhabitants feeling secure while living in it.
+This was the first time the word "police" appeared in Egypt.
+The word is Latin, with some Greek origins.
+It means civilization and urbanization, and a city can never be civilized unless its inhabitants feel secure.

 Establishment Of The Police Museum In The Citadel

-The Police Museum in the Citadel was officially opened in the year 1984 and the building of the museum was actually the military prison of the citadel that was transformed into the police museum via a decree from former Egyptian president Hosni Mubarak.
+The Police Museum in the Citadel was officially opened in 1984.
+The building was the Citadel's military prison, which was transformed into the police museum via a decree from former Egyptian president Hosni Mubarak.

 Displays In The Police Museum

-The most remarkable feature that attracts the eye of the guest, while he climbs the stairs to enter the Police National Museum in the Saladin Citadel in Cairo, is actually the large stone statue of a lion to the right-hand side seeming as if it guards the museum.
+The most remarkable feature that attracts the eye of the guest as he climbs the stairs to enter the Police National Museum in the Saladin Citadel in Cairo is the large stone to the right, which seems to guard the museum.

-The first passageway of the Police Museum displays some portraits of the ministers of the Interior that came throughout modern Egyptian history.
-There are some photos of the ministers starting from the beginning of the 20th century till the recent people that were responsible for the interior affairs of the country.
+The first passageway of the Police Museum displays some portraits of the ministers of the interior throughout modern Egyptian history.
+There are some photos of the ministers from the beginning of the 20th century to the recent people responsible for the country's interior affairs.

-The first hall of displays in the Police Museum hosts a number of weapons that were used by the Egyptian Police in different eras of Egyptian history.
-This includes a large wooden stick that was used as a shield during the Pharaonic period.
+The first hall of displays in the Police Museum hosts several weapons that the Egyptian Police used in different eras of Egyptian history.
+This includes a large wooden stick used as a shield during the Pharaonic period.

 The Role of the Egyptian Police

-The role of the Egyptian Police was not only to protect the inhabitants against the threats of thieves and thugs.
-The Police in Egypt played a major role in stimulating the people to achieve the revolution of 1952 after the severe clashes the Egyptian police had with the British forces that were occupying Egypt in 1952 in Ismailia, one of the Egyptian cities that are located on the Western shores of the Sue Canal in 1951.
+The role of the Egyptian police was not only to protect the inhabitants against the threats of thieves and thugs.
+The police in Egypt played a significant role in stimulating the people to achieve the revolution of 1952 after the severe clashes the Egyptian police had with the British forces that were occupying Egypt in 1952 in Ismailia, one of the Egyptian cities located on the western shores of the Suez Canal in 1951.

-The next hall of the Police Museum illustrates the battles that took place in Ismailia in 1951 through many real photographs of the officers who participated in this battle, a number of paintings, and some of the weapons used in the battle.
+The next hall of the Police Museum illustrates the battles in Ismailia in 1951 through many real photographs of the officers who participated in this battle, several paintings, and some weapons used.

-Next, the guests enter the most interesting section of the Police Museum, located in the citadel in Cairo, which is the crime and criminals hall.
-This section includes the photos and the stories of a number of the most famous criminals in Egypt.
+Next, the guests enter the most exciting section of the Police Museum in the citadel of Cairo, the crime and criminals hall.
+This section includes the photos and the stories of several of the most famous criminals in Egypt.
 The most notable exhibit of the Police Museum would be the photos of Reyya and Sakina, most probably the most well-known criminals in the modern history of Egypt.
-With more than three movies, a play, and a television series telling their story, these two sisters were among the sneakiest, worst murderers that Egypt ever witnessed.
+With more than three movies, a play, and a television series telling their story, these two sisters were among the sneakiest, worst murderers Egypt ever witnessed.

 Reyya and Sakina